Mapúa Malayan Colleges Laguna: Teaching

 The institution's learning approach, known as MCL Flexible Learning Ubiquitous Experience (Mapúa MCL FLUX), blends face-to-face and online learning.
 Each class session and activity is available in-person, through live online sessions, and asynchronously online, allowing students to choose how they want to participate for each class or activity.
 This method provides students with three learning options: face-to-face, synchronous, and asynchronous sessions.

-Mapúa MCL FLUX allows Mapúa Malayan Colleges Laguna (MMCL) to respond flexibly to public health challenges and disruption from natural calamities without sacrificing learning objectives.
+Mapúa MCL FLUX allows Mapúa Malayan Colleges Laguna (Mapúa MCL) to respond flexibly to public health challenges and disruption from natural calamities without sacrificing learning objectives.
 The students can be able to make the same progress toward their degree even if in-campus instruction is interrupted.
-Every class offered in MMCL will be in the Flux format, with students freely shifting from one mode to another whenever they prefer.
+Every class offered in Mapúa MCL will be in the Flux format, with students freely shifting from one mode to another whenever they prefer.
+However, as of 2026, this format is currently not yet being fully integrated.
+Instead, the institution continues to utilize fixed instructional modalities, specifically designated online or face-to-face learning.
+This limits the availability of class sessions in both face-to-face and online, making the FLUX approach ineffective.

-MMCL also operates the Mapúa Malayan Digital College (MMDC), which is also based in Cabuyao, Laguna and has two learning hubs outside Laguna: one in Quezon City (Luzon Hub) and one in Bacolod City (VisMin Hub).
+Mapúa MCL also operates the Mapúa Malayan Digital College (MMDC), which is also based in Cabuyao, Laguna, and has two learning hubs outside Laguna: one in Quezon City (Luzon Hub) and one in Bacolod City (VisMin Hub).

 Rankings and reputation

-Over the years, Mapúa has achieved consistency on getting notable remarks on Times Higher Education (THE) Impact Rankings, Quacquarelli Symonds (QS) Rating System, and World University Rankings for Innovation (WURI).
-In 2024, MMCL in Times Higher Education (THE) Impact Rankings acquired 1501+ ranking out of the 2,152 institutions evaluated.
-Having first earned an overall rating of 3 Stars from the UK-based Quacquarelli Symonds (QS) Star Rating System in 2020, it once again earned 3 QS Stars along with 5 QS stars in the Employability, Online Learning, and Social Responsibility in 2024.
+Over the years, Mapúa has achieved consistency in getting notable remarks on Times Higher Education (THE) Impact Rankings, Quacquarelli Symonds (QS) Rating System, and World University Rankings for Innovation (WURI).
+In 2024, Mapúa MCL in Times Higher Education (THE) Impact Rankings acquired a 1501+ ranking out of the 2,152 institutions evaluated.
+Having first earned an overall rating of 3 Stars from the UK-based Quacquarelli Symonds (QS) Star Rating System in 2020, it once again earned 3 QS Stars, along with 5 QS stars in the Employability, Online Learning, and Social Responsibility categories in 2024.

-In 2022, MMCL has been recognized as CALABARZON's first school to receive ISO 21001:2018 – EOMS certification.
-This certification confirms that MMCL's Educational Organizations Management System, which incorporates its program offerings, complies with the latest ISO 21001:2018 standards, demonstrating the institution’s commitment to prioritizing students' best interests.
+In 2022, Mapúa MCL was recognized as CALABARZON's first school to receive ISO 21001:2018 – EOMS certification.
+This certification confirms that Mapúa MCL's Educational Organizations Management System, which incorporates its program offerings, complies with the latest ISO 21001:2018 standards.

-Additionally, students from MMCL's B.S.
-Architecture program became the first in Southeast Asia to be accredited as Leadership in Energy and Environmental Design (LEED) Green Associates by the U.S. Green Building Council (USGBC), with MMCL being the country's first and only current USGBC Gold Member.
+Additionally, students from Mapúa MCL's B.S.
+Architecture program became the first in Southeast Asia to be accredited as Leadership in Energy and Environmental Design (LEED) Green Associates by the U.S. Green Building Council (USGBC), with Mapúa MCL being the country's first and only current USGBC Gold Member.

+In 2025, Mapúa MCL attained Tier 1 Institution classification for engineering from the Philippine Technological Council (PTC), implying that the institution has met the required thresholds for all three criteria of the PTC Tier Classification System (TCS).
+Furthermore, under the conditions of the Washington Accord, all seven of the school's engineering programs will be included in the Federation of Engineering Institutions of Asia and the Pacific (FEIAP) register of accredited programs, in full compliance with the FEIAP Guidelines for Engineering Education.